tanc/lando-db-tools/README.md

 1. `lando dbport` - prints the external port and copies it to the clipboard
 2. `lando workbench` - opens a connection using the MySQL Workbench GUI
 3. `lando dbeaver` - opens a connection using the dbeaver GUI
+4. `lando sequelpro` - opens a connection using the sequelpro GUI (Mac)
+5. `lando tableplus` - opens a connection using the tableplus GUI (Mac)

 Each of these takes an optional `-s [service]` parameter where `[service]` is the name of your database service you want to interact with.
 For example: